 Work on the escarpment project remains on schedule and is expected to be completed by late August.
 The dedication ceremony is being planned for late September, and details will be announced when they are finalized.

-Thanks to a grant from the Commonwealth Financing Authority’s Multimodal Transportation Fund, this project will make substantial improvements to the pedestrian pathway that connects Downtown Easton with the College Hill neighborhood by reconditioning the historic stairs that serve as the primary city-campus transition.
+Supported by a grant from the Commonwealth Financing Authority’s Multimodal Transportation Fund, the escarpment project will make substantial improvements to the pedestrian pathway that connects downtown Easton with the College Hill neighborhood, including by reconditioning the historic stairs that serve as the primary city-campus transition.

 In addition, Lafayette is constructing a new walking and bicycling trail between the Karl Stirner Arts Trail and South College Drive (near the intersection with McCartney Street).
 As part of this project, about 1,100 feet of new trail will be constructed, creating a six-foot-wide pathway, and about 650 feet of existing trail will be replaced.
 In addition to safety lighting, amenities will include new seating areas and locations for displaying artwork.